thesarim-dev/thesarim-dev/README.md

 I am an educator with a long-time passion for structured pedagogical documentation and a mission for optimization.
 To me, code architecture, clear writing, and lifestyle design share a singular purpose: achieving the healthiest, most comfortable, and highly efficient way of living.

 I create apps and optimize documentation to save time for myself and others.
-Check out my health and fitness app, **2failure**, designed to blur the lines between intimidating workout culture and full schedules.
+Check out my health and fitness app, **2failure**, designed to bypass the noise of intimidating workout culture for those with full schedules.

 ---